reactjs/react.dev/content/tutorial/tutorial.md

 #### Determining When to Re-Render in React {#determining-when-to-re-render-in-react}

 The main benefit of immutability is that it helps you build _pure components_ in React.
-Immutable data can easily determine if changes have been made which helps to determine when a component requires re-rendering.
+Immutable data can easily determine if changes have been made, which helps to determine when a component requires re-rendering.

 You can learn more about `shouldComponentUpdate()` and how you can build *pure components* by reading [Optimizing Performance](/docs/optimizing-performance.html#examples).